 A DBS application form can be requested from the contacts listed above right.
 Once the application is completed you should take the form and necessary documents to the appropriate administrative assistant for checking.

-In addition to the DBS application you are also required to complete an additional form from the University of Nottingham on which you should disclose ALL previous convictions, cautions, reprimands or final warnings that are not filtered or protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013).
-For details of these please go to:
+In addition to the DBS application you are also required to complete an additional form from The University of Nottingham on which you should disclose ALL previous convictions, cautions, reprimands or final warnings that are not filtered or protected as defined by the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (as amended in 2013).
+View details of these.